 Start your trip at the 18th-century Taman Sari Water Palace

 Welcome to Indonesia!
-Your adventure begins in the city of Yogyakarta, usually called Yogya (or Jogja) for short, which is located on Java, one of more than 17,000 islands in Indonesia.
+Your adventure begins in the city of Yogyakarta (often referred to as "Yogya"), located on Java, one of more than 17,000 islands in Indonesia.
 Upon arrival, your driver will be waiting at the airport to transfer you to your hotel.
 Take some time to rest and unpack after your long flight.
-If your kids need to work off some energy after sitting on an airplane, you can start exploring at your own pace.
+If the kids need to work off some energy after sitting on an airplane, you can start exploring at your own pace.

-Yogyakarta is a bustling city with modern conveniences, but it's best known as Indonesia's cultural soul with access to some of the country's most impressive ancient temples and royal Javanese palaces that you'll visit in the coming days.
-If you have time today, start with a visit to Taman Sari Water Palace, a peaceful 18th-century palace complex with pools and fountains.
+Yogyakarta is a bustling city with modern conveniences, but it's best known as Indonesia's cultural soul.
+It's also the gateway to some of the country's most impressive ancient temples and royal Javanese palaces, which you'll visit in the coming days.
+If you have time today, start with a visit to Taman Sari Water Palace, a peaceful 18th-century complex with pools and fountains.

 Day 2: Borobudur Temple Tour, Visit Candi Rejo Village